Phil Keaggy: 1980s

 I feel the album, as a good collection of songs, is really listenable...I feel that folk who want to listen to an album are more interested in good songs than merely the guitar player.
 For Sunday's Child, not only did we resort to using vintage guitars and amps, but I resorted back to old ways of playing.
 The rock leads are shorter and more precise.
 More to the point, feisty, and a little bit more dangerous.
 What you get is more incisive work.
 It's something that fits the song rather than trying to create a song around a riff or guitar figure...What I think comes through this album is that sense of longing, of love, of suffering and in all of this there can be hope.
 Everyone has to find their way to God and I hope people will see Jesus in my life and this album as a guide along the way."

-One track, "I've Just Begun (Again)", was first written when Keaggy was 17, and was updated for this album.
-In addition to his own material, Keaggy recorded two Mark Heard songs for the album: "I Always Do" and "Everything is Alright".
-The recordings would appear again on subsequent tribute albums to Heard.
+One track, "I've Just Begun (Again)", was first written when Keaggy was 17 and later updated for the album.
+In addition to his own music, he recorded two Mark Heard songs for the album: "I Always Do" and "Everything is Alright".
+The recordings appear again on tribute albums to Heard.
 One of the tribute albums, Orphans of God, was listed at No. 25 in the book, CCM Presents: The 100 Greatest Albums in Christian Music.

-Also in 1989, Keaggy hit the road with Stonehill for a tour by The Keaggy/Stonehill Band, which included Swirling Eddie drummer David Raven and Daniel Amos bassist Tim Chandler.
-In the fall of that year, the Keaggys relocated once again, leaving southern California and moving to Nashville, Tennessee, where they reside currently.
+Also in 1989, Keaggy went on the road with Stonehill for a tour by The Keaggy/Stonehill Band, which included Swirling Eddie drummer David Raven and Daniel Amos bassist Tim Chandler.
+In the fall of 1989, the Keaggys relocated again, leaving southern California and moving to Nashville.

-A few years later, Keaggy would perform at former Beatle Paul McCartney's sister-in-law's wedding.
-Keaggy had met Laura Eastman, sister of Linda McCartney, while the former worked at CBN.
-After the wedding, Keaggy fulfilled a lifelong dream by jamming with McCartney in a bedroom at the Eastman family estate, site of the wedding.
+A few years later, Keaggy performed at former Beatle Paul McCartney's sister-in-law's wedding.
+Keaggy had met Laura Eastman, sister of Linda McCartney, while the former worked at Christian Broadcasting Network in Virginia Beach, Virginia.
+After the wedding, Keaggy fulfilled a lifelong dream of his while jamming with McCartney in a bedroom at the Eastman family estate, the location of the wedding.